Bears-R-Us/arkouda/README.md

 # Otherwise, Python 3 can be installed with brew
 brew install python3

+# versioneer is required, use either conda or pip
+pip install versioneer
+ or
+conda install versioneer

 # these packages are nice but not a requirement (manual install required if Python installed with brew)
 pip3 install pandas
 pip3 install jupyter